parthian-sterlet/mcot-kernel/readme.md

 |>5.5|4|2|-1|-2|-3||||||||

 The same calculations are performed for Anchor-Anchor CEs, in this case the enrichment of symmetric vs. asymmetric CEs are tested.

+## Generation of partner library
+MCOT use several partner libraries including hundreds of motifs for several specific species.
+Each library includes the list of motifs, for each motifs a PFM and PWM are provided, and for a PWM the table of all recognition threshold values and respective -Log10(ERR) values are provides too.
+A file of library is written in binary format.
+The script prepares this library using the list of PFMs/PWMs and the promoters of all protein coding genes from whole-genome for a specific species.

 ## References
 [Bailey, T.L.
 (2021) STREME: accurate and versatile sequence motif discovery.
 Bioinformatics.
 37, 2834–40](https://doi.org/10.1093/bioinformatics/btab203)